Apr 25, 2022

 Now…this is where it really gets good…

-As we are packing away the warm-weather clothes, we decided together RIGHT THEN AND THERE which clothes most likely will not fit next spring, and those clothes went immediately to the garage to this container to be donated.
+As we are packing away the warm-weather clothes, we decided together RIGHT THEN AND THERE which clothes most likely will not fit next fall/winter, and those clothes went immediately to the garage to the container to be donated.

 Below this low rack for clothing, a series of baskets are available for Emily’s clothing.